htangsmart/FitCloudPro-SDK-Android/README.md

 #### 6.1.12、NotDisturbConfig
 DND config.
 This feature is only supported when the `WristbandVersion#isExtNotDisturb()` is true.
 Can set up DND all day, or set a certain period of DND

+#### 6.1.13、WomenHealthyConfig
+Female health configuration.
+The wristband only supports this function when `WristbandVersion#isWomenHealthyEnabled()` is true.
+Use `WristbandManager#setWomenHealthyConfig(WomenHealthyConfig)` to set this configuration

+#### 6.1.14、ProtectionReminderConfig
+Protection reminder configuration.
+This function is only supported when `WristbandVersion#isExtProtectionReminder()` is true.
+Use `WristbandManager#setProtectionReminderConfig(ProtectionReminderConfig)` to set this configuration

 ### 6.2、Alarm setting
 The bracelet only supports 5 alarm clocks.
 Each alarm clock has the `alarmId` in `WristbandAlarm` as the unique flag, so the value of `alarmId` is 0-4.
 The time information of the alarm clock is year, month, day, hour, minute.